canyagmur/XPoint/README.md

 ##

 # XPoint
-This is a PyTorch implementation of "XPoint: A Self-Supervised Visual-State-Space based Architecture for Multimodal Image Registration"
+This is a PyTorch implementation of "XPoint: A Self-Supervised Visual-State-Space based Architecture for Multispectral Image Registration"

 ## Installation
 This software requires Python 3.8 or higher (Tested on 3.11.0).